mariatorrentedev/debug-test/README.md

 **Customer 1:** When I open the application, my posts do not load and all I see is a 'server error'.

+1. 2.
+The `SSToken` in `utils/AJAX.js` was corrupted, instead of using the key `name` in the parameters, there was a spelling issue as `nayme`; I used
+      [jwt.io](https://jwt.io/) in order to fix it and grab the correct one.
+   3. I apologize for the inconvenience, but great news!
+We've identified the issue – it was a small typo.
+Our team is currently addressing it, and we expect everything return to normal shortly.
+You don't need to take any action at this time, but please feel free to reach out if you have any other concerns or require further assistance.
+We're here to help!

 **Customer 2:** When I click on "Top" or "Old", the selector does not update with my new selection.

 **Customer 3:** When I sort by "Top", there are posts with only 28 votes ranking higher than posts with 180 votes!